Akershus Royal Banquet Hall Breakfast Review

 Everyone has to have breakfast while on vacation.
 However, breakfast with princesses is a special treat for the young and young at heart.

-Maybe that memory ends up really being for you in the long run, especially for those with children too young to remember.
+Maybe that memory ends up being for you in the long run, especially for those with children too young to remember.
 Or it might even become a core memory that your child cherishes long after the meal.

 Reservations for character dining are typically sat in staggered groups.
 So after checking in, it might take a few minutes for your group to be called.

-The groupings of tables are to ensure that everyone meets all the princesses promptly while dining.
+The table groupings ensure that everyone meets all the princesses promptly while dining.
 I would say that eight times out of ten, the idea of this does work.

 Akershus Breakfast Review

-You might remember our breakfast at ‘Ohana was $41.00, and I felt like that was really high.
-It’s hard to say what price would have made me feel personally good about dining here.
+You might remember our breakfast at ‘Ohana was $41.00, and I felt like that was high.
+So it’s hard to say what price would have made me feel personally good about dining here.

 When you first enter the restaurant, you will stand in the foyer and wait for a photo opportunity with Belle.
 There is a PhotoPass photographer present in this area only.

 Belle is not always easy to find in the parks, so this is a somewhat rare opportunity to meet with her.
 Additionally, she does meet some during the day in France at Epcot.

 As you can see, the meet here makes for a nice picture.
 If your children have autograph books, make sure to have them out and ready.

-As you can see there are bananas along with grapes, pineapple, and several melons.
+As you can see, there are bananas along with grapes, pineapple, and several melons.